-Warrane College provides accommodation for 200 men and is open to students of all ages, backgrounds and beliefs.
-A comprehensive tutorial program is offered along with a wide range of activities and opportunities to meet members of the University staff informally.
-Nonresident membership is available to male students who wish to participate in College activities and make use of its facilities.
-Warrane is directed by the Catholic lay association Opus Dei.
+Warrane is a men's college catering for 200 students of all ages, backgrounds and beliefs.
+A comprehensive tutorial program is offered along with a wide range of activities, professional orientation, and opportunities to meet members of the University staff informally.
+Non-resident membership is available to male students who wish to participate in College activities and make use of its facilities.
+The activities of a spiritual nature conducted at Warrane have been entrusted to the Catholic association Opus Dei.
 Apply in writing to the Master, Dr J. F. Martins, Warrane College, PO Box 123, Kensington, NSW 2033.